Skip to main content

 Abstract

-Reflectance spectroscopy is a non-destructive, rapid, and robust method for estimating functional traits and distinguishing species.
-Spectral reflectance libraries generated from herbarium specimens are an untapped and promising resource for generating broad phenomic datasets across space, time, and species.
-We conducted a proof-of-concept study using functional trait data and spectra from recently dried, pressed leaves, alongside data from herbarium specimens up to 179 years old.
-We assessed the utility and transferability of these datasets for functional trait prediction and taxonomic discrimination.
-Herbarium spectra discriminated species with 74% accuracy and predicted leaf mass per area (LMA) with R2=0.92 and %RMSE=5.8%.
-Models for LMA prediction were transferable between herbarium and pressed spectra, achieving R2=0.88, %RMSE=8.76% for herbarium to pressed spectra, and R2=0.76, %RMSE=10.5% for the reverse transfer.
-The results demonstrate the feasibility of using herbarium spectral data for functional trait prediction and taxonomic discrimination.
-This success provides methodological guidance for advancing the global Metaherbarium and integrating spectral reflectance into next-generation digitization efforts for plant biodiversity collections.
+Reflectance spectroscopy is a rapid method for estimating traits and discriminating species.
+Spectral libraries from herbarium specimens represent an untapped resource for generating broad phenomic datasets across space, time, and taxa.
+We conducted a proof-of-concept study using trait data and spectra from herbarium specimens up to 179 years old alongside data from recently dried, pressed leaves.
+We validated model accuracy and transferability for trait prediction and taxonomic discrimination.
+Trait models from herbarium spectra predicted leaf mass per area (LMA) with R2 = 0.94 and %RMSE = 4.86%, and discriminated 25 species with 74% accuracy.
+Models for LMA prediction were transferable between herbarium and pressed spectra, achieving R2 = 0.88, %RMSE = 8.76% for herbarium to pressed spectra, and R2 = 0.76, %RMSE = 10.5% for the reverse transfer.
+We also found correlations among classification probabilities with several herbarium specimen quality predictor variables.
+The results validate herbarium spectral data for trait prediction and taxonomic discrimination, and demonstrate trait modeling can benefit from the complementary use of pressed-leaf and herbarium-leaf spectral datasets.
+These promising methodological advancements help to justify the spectral digitization of plant biodiversity collections and support their application in broad ecological and evolutionary investigations.

 DOI